brtholomy/bartholomy.ooo/content/about/index.md

 ---

 I'm a New York psychoanalyst by training, a Silicon Valley engineer by necessity, and a meditation teacher by inclination.
-I currently live off grid in the high desert of western North America: as such I'm also a redneck, and alongside my ambitions in hiphop it can seem like an impossible set of contradictions, but it makes sense to me.
+I currently live off grid in the high desert of western North America: as such I'm also a redneck, and alongside my ambitions in hiphop it can seem like an impossible set of contradictions, that in at least one of those endeavors I must be a ridiculous fraud.
+Or perhaps all of them?
+But it makes sense to me, because every bit of my path I was forced into like a rivulet is forced into a river.

 ---